 Post-employment benefits

 Post-employment benefits are paid to retired employees of the Group by the Social Insurance Agency which belongs to the Ministry of Labour, Invalids and Social Affairs.
-From 01 June 2017, according to Decision No. 595/QD-BHXH dated on 14 April 2017 and Decision No. 44/2017/ND-CP dated on 14 April 2017, the Company is required to pay a social insurance premium at the rate of 17.5% (17% in the 12-month period from 01 July 2021 to 30 June 2022 as prescribed in Resolution No. 68 dated 01 July 2021) of an employee’s basic monthly salary, salary-related allowances and other supplements.
+From 01 June 2017, according to Decision No. 595/QD-BHXH dated on 14 April 2017 and Decision No. 44/2017/ND-CP dated on 14 April 2017, the Company is required to pay a social insurance premium at the rate of 17.5% of an employee’s basic monthly salary, salary-related allowances and other supplements.
 Other than that, the Company has no further obligation relating to post-employment benefits.

 Unemployment insurance